galaxyproject/training-material/topics/transcriptomics/tutorials/goenrichment/tutorial.md

 > ![GO Enrichment Trapnell](../../images/goenrichment_galaxyTrapnell.png)
 >
 >
->    > ### {% icon question %} Questions
+>    > ### {% icon question %} Question
 >    >
 >    > What were the results from running GOEnrichment?
->    > <details>
 >    >
->    > <summary>Click to view answers</summary>
+>    > > ### {% icon solution %} Solution
->    > This will generate 6 files with the respective default names: `goenrichment on trapnellStudy MF Table', `goenrichment on trapnellStudy BP Table', `goenrichment on trapnellStudy MF Table', `goenrichment on trapnellStudy MF Graph', `goenrichment on trapnellStudy BP Graph' and `goenrichment on trapnellStudy CC Graph'.
+>    > > This will generate 6 files with the respective default names: `goenrichment on trapnellStudy MF Table', `goenrichment on trapnellStudy BP Table', `goenrichment on trapnellStudy MF Table', `goenrichment on trapnellStudy MF Graph', `goenrichment on trapnellStudy BP Graph' and `goenrichment on trapnellStudy CC Graph'.
 The three Table files list the results of the statistical test for each GO Term, ordered by p-value, and the three Graph files are image files displaying a graph view of the enriched GO terms.
->    > </details>
+>    > {: .solution}
 >    {: .question}
 >
 >    > ### {% icon comment %} Comments